KPkoodit/KPkoodit.github.io/_projects/portfolio.md

 ---
 layout: project
 title: "Portfolio"
-description: "The page you are visiting at the moment."
+description: "Frontend design for the page you are visiting at the moment."
 technologies:
     - HTML
     - CSS
+image: /assets/images/background/portt1.svg
 weight: 2
 ---